Esophageal Cancer

 • Adenocarcinoma

-Adenocarcinoma is the cancer of the lower part of the esophagus.
+Adenocarcinoma is a cancer of the lower part of the esophagus.
 The cancer cells develop in the glandular cells and tissue of the esophagus.

 Glandular cells are responsible for fluid products such as mucus.